By Jim Pease

 Ground hogs, also known as woodchucks or whistle pigs

 The ground hog is really a large ground squirrel.
 Like the 13-lined, it hibernates through the winter, living in torpor (with body temperatures below 40 F) below the frost line.
-Adults can range from 24-30 inches long plus a three- to four-inch furry tail and weigh from nine to 14 pounds.
+Adults can range from 24-30 inches long plus a three- to four-inch furry tail and weigh from 9-14 pounds.
 They inhabit a wide range of habitat, from woodland (yes, they can climb trees) to grassland.
 Most typically, they live in holes in the ground, often below decks and outbuildings.
-Their holes are round and vary from seven to 10 inches in diameter.
+Their holes are round and vary from 7-10 inches in diameter.
 Mounds of dirt outside the main entrance are often large and obvious.
 Like ground squirrel and chipmunk dens, however, there are usually other, more hidden entrances.

 All three of these species have diets of plants (grasses, leaves, seeds, nuts, berries, fruits, bulbs) though they are known to occasionally supplement their diet with animal protein (ground nesting birds, eggs).
 All are ecologically important and interesting to watch, but can be nuisances depending on location.
 Reduce summer bird feeding of large seeds (sunflower, safflower, peanuts) to reduce attracting these mammals.

 Live traps baited with peanuts (or fresh-cut apples for ground hogs) and subsequent release at least five miles distance can be successful.
 Rat-sized snap traps baited with peanut butter (can be covered with boxes with the ends cut out to be sure birds don't get caught) and placed outside main entrance holes can quickly reduce a local population.